The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Pro tip

-• Bulky yarn is great for last-minute gifts — cowls and hats can be a one-evening project.
+• Bulky cowls + hats can be a one-evening project.

-• Fiber matters: some bulky yarns are airy and light; others are dense and heavy.
-Touch it before committing.
+• Some bulky yarns are airy/light; others are dense/heavy—touch before committing.

 Ideal projects: